marketstorm/wordpress-plugin/README.md

 # MarketStorm Wordpress Plugin

-This plugin is designed for pixel injection on client Wordpress sites working with MarketStorm.
+This plugin is designed to replace manual Pixel placement on MarketStorm client's Wordpress sites.
 The plugin is compatible with both Single and Multisite instances of Wordpress.
-The plugin is not designed to be used outside of MarketStorm clients.
-This plugin allows for MarketStorm to easily send updates to clients rather than sending Pixels as raw HTML.

 ## Installation and Usage

 1) Download the latest release from Github [here](https://github.com/marketstorm-ai/wordpress-plugin/releases/latest)